-DC Algorithm (DCA) \cite{Lethi_2005,DCA30,Pham_dca_theory,Pham_trs} is a well-known algorithm for solving DC program \eqref{P}, which has been introduced by Pham Dinh Tao in 1985 and extensively developed by Le Thi Hoai An and Pham Dinh Tao since 1994.
-Specifically, at iteration $k$, DCA obtains the next iteration point $\textbf{x}^{k+1}$ by solving the convex subproblem
+The DC Algorithm (DCA) \cite{Lethi_2005,DCA30,Pham_dca_theory,Pham_trs} is renowned for solving \eqref{P}, which has been introduced by Pham Dinh Tao in 1985 and extensively developed by Le Thi Hoai An and Pham Dinh Tao since 1994.
+Specifically, at iteration $k$, DCA obtains the next iterate $\textbf{x}^{k+1}$ by solving the convex subproblem